-All current and prior period results are taken to the profit and loss account as disclosed in the income statement.
+All current and prior period results are taken to the income statement.

 Share based employee remuneration

 All share based payment arrangements are recognised in the consolidated financial statements.
 The Group operates equity-settled share based remuneration plans for remuneration of its employees.